artghieri/Getting-Started-Markdown/README.md

 Markdown is a natural fit for technical documentation.
 Companies like GitHub are increasingly switching to Markdown for their documentation.
 If you write documentation for a product or service, take a look at these handy tools:

 - [MkDocs](https://www.mkdocs.org) is a fast and simple static site generator that’s geared towards building project documentation.
 Documentation source files are written in Markdown and configured with a single YAML configuration file.
 MkDocs has several [built in themes](https://www.mkdocs.org/user-guide/choosing-your-theme/), including a port of the [Read the Docs](https://readthedocs.org) documentation theme for use with MkDocs.
-- [Docusaurus](https://docusaurus.io) is a is an optimized site generator in React.
+- [Docusaurus](https://docusaurus.io) is an optimized site generator in React.
 Docusaurus helps you to move fast and write content.
 Build documentation websites, blogs, marketing pages, and more.
 - [Jekyll](https://jekyllrb.com) transform your plain text into static websites and blogs.

 ---